Brunnerne/CounterTerrorismBot/README.md

 3. No two consecutive messages are from the same authors
 4. Message has no attachments

-Violations are logged and invalid messages deleted.
-Edits and deletions are also logged but the perpetrator must be dealt with "manually".
+Violations and edits are logged and invalid messages deleted.
+Deletions are also logged but the perpetrator must be dealt with "manually".

 Logs contain the violating message in triple-backticks to prevent injections and messages are sanitized before being logged (backticks removed and content truncated to at most 100 characters to avoid other reflection issues).